 Vacation properties and second homes are, for some, the pinnacle of the American dream.
-Many people work their entire lives to afford a North Carolina beachfront home or a cabin in the Blue Ridge.
+Many people work their entire lives to afford a North Carolina beachfront home or a cabin in the Blue Ridge Mountains.
 Those who obtain a second home anticipate that this property will be passed down to their children.
 For this reason, it is important to establish a plan to legally protect the property from probate, the debt of future heirs, and over-taxation.

 What is the best way to protect my vacation home?